OriginProtocol/origin/origin-docs/reference/origin-js/attestations.md

 The `method` can either by "call" or "sms".

 The `locale` parameter is optional and it defines the language of the call or the SMS.
 If not provided a sensible default is used based on the country of the phone number.
-Supported languages are af, ar, ca, zh, zh-CN, zh-HK, hr, cs, da, nl, en, fi, fr, de, el, he, hi, hu, id, it, ja, ko, ms, nb, pl, pt-BR, pt, ro, ru, es, sv, tl, th, tr, vi.
+Supported languages are af, ar, ca, cs, da, de, el, en, es, fi, fr, he, hi, hr, hu, id, it, ja, ko, ms, nb, nl, pl, pt, pt-BR, ro, ru, sv, tl, th, tr, vi, zh, zh-CN, zh-HK.

 ## .phoneVerify